 She was at the mines.
 Why put a woman here?
 Men were stronger.
-This was the most freedom she’d had since they had caught her.
-She wouldn’t waste time on such silly questions, but would study this place and find a way out.
+She would waste no more time on such silly questions, but would study this place and find a way out.
 No friends, no responsibility.
 None of the damned things that got her stuck here.
 Just carry the baskets of dust out of the mine and to the pile in the middle of the quarry.
-She walked with her head bowed and watched the dirt pass by.
+She walked with her head bowed and watched the dirt pass by under her feet.

 She was just inside the entrance to the mine when she heard, “Hey.”

 A mountain of a smelly woman stood in front of her.
 Robin stepped to the side.
 So did the mountain.

 Robin studied the tiny dark eyes buried in folds of flesh.
 She couldn’t see even a flash of intelligence.
 “Where I’m from, that means a woman was brutally taken against her will.”